syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/TabNavigation.md

 </tr>
 </table>

-## Adding tabprimitives to sftabbedform
+## Adding Tab Primitives to TabbedForm

-The tabprimitives can be added to the sftabbedform using the `tabbedFormControl.TabPrimitiveMode` property.
+The tabprimitives can be added to the `SfTabbedForm` using the `tabbedFormControl.TabPrimitiveMode` property.

 {% tabs %}
 {% highlight c# %}